GIScience/climate-action-hiwalk/resources/info/purpose.md

-hiWalk provides a suite of indicators to assess the safety, comfort, and quality of walkable infrastructure in an area of interest.
-In the future, hiWalk will aggregate its component indicators into a general Walkability index score.
+Assess the safety, comfort, and quality of walkable infrastructure in an area of interest.